feasevl/Javascript/README.md

 Repository for the study of the programming language: JavaScript

-Four simple API's within the CRUD standard (Create, Read, Update, Delete) with the theme of the Japanese anime 'One Piece'
+Four simple API's within the CRUD standard (Create, Read, Update, Delete) with the theme from the Japanese anime "One Piece"

 GET api CURL: